 When we tell stories we create meaningful, impactful examples to drive home the point or the key message we are trying to make.

 Near the end, Amy tells a heartfelt story about how she felt her identity was stripped from her after a terrible accident.
 But she rebuilds her confidence and chips away at her imposter syndrome by the slogan she developed “Don’t fake it until you make it, fake it until you become it.”
 She then imparts this knowledge to a student in a similar position of not feeling like they belonged, bringing the story full circle.
 Amy has SO MUCH CONTRAST AND ENGAGEMENT as she tells this story.
 She literally laughs, cries, and takes us on a journey.

 Stories do not have to be life and death stories.
 They can be everyday examples.
 But they add a lot of contrast and influence to your presentation, whether it be an elevator pitch or a Ted Talk in front of thousands of people.

 This is a fast thinking woman.
 I work with a lot of fast thinking clients as a communications coach and presentation trainer.
 What happens is when we try to match our speaking to our thoughts, we end up having too many words in one breath—running out of breath and having filler words (um, ah, like, so…)

-We think at 750 words per minute and we speak at 150 words per minute.
+We think at 750 words per minute and we speak at 150 to 200 words per minute.
 If we try to match our speaking to our thinking, we run out of air and the filler words start to come in.
-Amy Cuddy is a WONDERFUL speaker, but how can she get to the NEXT level?
+Amy Cuddy is a WONDERFRUL speaker, but how can she get to the NEXT level?
 Through her phrasing.